Sway (British musician)

 Derek Andrew Safo (born 5 September 1982), better known by his stage name Sway or Sway DaSafo, is a British rapper of Ghanaian descent.
 He is also a producer, having established Dcypha Productions, signed to Island/Universal (label founder).
-Safo's 2008 track "Black Stars" gave kudos to popular Ghanaians across the diaspora.
+Safo's 2008 track "Black Stars" gave appreciation to popular Ghanaians across the diaspora.
 Sway's first big track, "On My Own" was released under the name Sway DaSafo.

 Biography

 Early life

-Derek Andrews Safo born September 5, 1982 known professionally as Sway (Dasafo) was born and raised in Hornsey, North London by Ghanaian parents Beatrice & Alhaji.
-He attended Campsbourne Junior School and then Highgate Wood Secondary School, where he would spend many of his lunchtime breaks learning how to produce music in the schools 'backroom' music facility.
+Derek Andrews Safo, known professionally as Sway (Dasafo), was born on September 5, 1982, and raised in Hornsey, North London by Ghanaian parents Beatrice & Alhaji.
+He attended Campsbourne Junior School and then Highgate Wood Secondary School, where he spent time learning music production.

-His witty punch lines, storytelling ability and fast flow influenced by his favorite rap group Bone Thugs N Harmony and local drum and bass MCs such as Skibadee and Shabba D had him constantly stand out as a unique hybrid.
+His witty punch lines, storytelling ability and fast flow were influenced by his favorite rap group Bone Thugs N Harmony and local drum and bass MCs such as Skibadee and Shabba D, causing him to stand out as a unique hybrid.

 2006–2007: This Is My Demo

 To avoid recognition, Sway began covering his face in pictures with a Union Jack bandana.
-He started his own record label, Dcypha Productions, a corruption of his surname Dasafo, with DJ Turkish and ‘Jr’ Appiah.
+With help from DJ Turkish and ‘Jr’ Appiah, he started his own record label, Dcypha Productions, a corruption of his surname Dasafo.
 He then began writing and producing his first official solo releases, This Is My Promo volumes 1 and 2.

 He became the first unsigned rapper to win a MOBO Award prior to the release of an official album.
 He ultimately decided to release his debut album This Is My Demo independently.
 It received critical acclaim and, despite a lack of mainstream radio support, sold over 50,000 copies within its first year of release.

 The album yielded the Al Shux-produced UK top 40 single "Little Derek", was nominated for the Mercury Music Prize and Sway became the first UK rapper to win a BET Hip Hop Award.